Army Manoeuvres of 1913: The Manoeuvres

-AUGUST 1914; THE BRITISH EXPEDITIONARY FORCE
+The British Expeditionary Force of August 1914

 Eight months later many of the men involved in the Manoeuvres of 1913, including most of the senior officers, were dispatched to northern France as part of the small [75,000 men] British Expeditionary Force (BEF).
-Sir John French commanded two corps which were placed under Sir Douglas Haig and Sir Horace Smith-Dorrien, [Sir James Grierson having tragically collapsed and died shortly after his arrival in France].
+Sir John French commanded two corps which were placed under Sir Douglas Haig and Sir Horace Smith-Dorrien, Sir James Grierson having collapsed and died shortly after his arrival in France.
 They engaged Von Kluck's First German Army on its sweep through Belgium, in its attempt to encircle the Anglo-French forces.
 Their limited numbers were compensated by the professionalism of the BEF which withstood two weeks of intense fighting in its 'Retreat from Mons', holding off much larger, but conscripted, German forces.
 This allowed an orderly Allied retreat before their counter-attack at the Aisne and the Marne which was made possible by the skill of the Royal Flying Corps.
 Professional and militarily trained, their pilots' reconnaissance was the first to detect that the Germans had changed direction to attack the French left flank giving the Allies their opportunity to deny the Germans their planned rapid victory.
 But the consequence of this was to plunge Europe into the four year catastrophe of the Great War.

 The exercises of 1912 and 1913 had played their part in preventing German dominance in Europe.